Policy: Records and archives management

 - the Research Data Management and Repository Systems

-- The University’s policy and practice is based on its legislative responsibilities as a Commonwealth agency and on AS ISO 15489, Australian Standard on Records Management and other applicable standards.
+- The University’s policy and practice is based on its legislative responsibilities as a Commonwealth agency and on AS ISO 15489, Australian Standard on Records Management and National Archives of Australia guidance.

 Creation of records